PCOS may be a complex disorder, but the answer is actually quite simple.

 If you are fed up with all the awful symptoms of PCOS and are ready to receive the support you really need, then please don’t hesitate to join me and my inspirational community of women in the next free 30 Day PCOS Diet Challenge.

-Like I said… PCOS is complex disorder, but the cure is actually quite simple.
+Like I said… PCOS is complex disorder, but the answer is actually quite simple.

 With the right help, a supportive community, and touch of grit anyone can beat their PCOS.